-- Develop a downtown parking management strategy.
-The plan should inventory downtown parking capacity and compare it to benchmark standards for similar size downtowns.
-The management strategy should address quantity of spaces, cost of metered spaces, and duration of meters and include a review of local laws and trends in zoning in other communities regarding parking. - Review commuters' use of adjacent streets and evaluate the impact on downtown residents.
+- Review commuters' use of adjacent streets and evaluate the impact on downtown residents.
 Investigate the process for residential parking permits for downtown residents. - Determine the use of downtown parking by employees of downtown businesses and the Village staff.
-Investigate parking by permit for downtown employees. - Consider that the essence of parking management is to emphasize where (convenient location), what (safety-minded design features), and when (shared parking arrangements), in addition to costs.
+Investigate parking by permit for downtown employees. - Consider that the essence of parking management is to emphasize where (convenient location), what (safetyminded design features), and when (shared parking arrangements), in addition to costs.

 Strategy 4.2: Examine current parking rates and charges.
+The Village should: